EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 An obvious potential enhancement to our architecture would be to use some statistics about the set to help inform the transorfmation process.
 For example, we could first normalise our inputs by dividing by the standard deviation of the set and subtracting the mean.
 This is a step in the right direction, however, rather than fixed statistics and operations, it would be better if we could enable our architecture to learn these by itself.

 There are many ways to do this, but for now we will look at at simple extension to our set transormfarion.
 For this we need a netwrok which takes two inputs, `net(x,y)`.
 Now, given an input tensor `<v1, v2, ..., vn>` and a set statistic `s`, we can get a new tensor `<net(v1,s), net(v2,s), ..., net(vn,s)>` which can use this set-statistic to alter the transormfation.
-We call this type of operation a 'contextual set transformation'. contextual set transformations are a subset of set operations, and a superset of set transformations.
+We call this type of operation a 'contextual set transformation'.
+Contextual set transformations are a subset of set operations, and a superset of set transformations.

 There are many different choices for `net(x,y)`, but we will consider the simple case where `net(x,y)` is a fully connected neural network with `dim(x)+dim(y)` inputs and *d* outputs, where `x` and `y` are concatenated and the resulting vector is fed into the network.